Hiking the Highlands on the West Highland Way

-The waves of Loch Lomond hitting the beach near Balmaha are quite high, but nevertheless it is a reasonably friendly day with some spells of sunshine, and hasn’t rained for the past two days.
-Camping, alas, has recently been forbidden along the southern shore of the lake, due to “anti-social behaviour mostly by car-campers” as we read on a sign where an “official wild campsite” used to be.
-So instead of pitching the tent, we just have some cheese rolls with freshly picked ramsons, and ginger bread with lemon curd, and on we go on the West Highland Way.
+Camping, alas, has recently been forbidden along the southern shore of the lake.
+This is due to “anti-social behaviour mostly by car-campers” as we read on a sign where an “official wild campsite” used to be.
+So instead of pitching the tent, we just have some cheese rolls with freshly picked ramsons, and ginger bread with lemon curd.
+And on we go on the West Highland Way, Loch Lomond still below us.

 Just behind the “no camping” line, we encounter three local women on a day hike and have a little chat.
 Yes, they say, we would find some nice spots for the tent down by the lake.
 And yes, we say, we think Scotland is great – only it could be a bit warmer!